Tips for Increasing Your Flexibility

-Muscles, ligaments and joints become stiff and inelastic if they are not used regularly.
-Older people in particular then run the risk of losing mobility.
-Those affected often find it difficult to cope with otherwise simple everyday routines.
+Muscles, ligaments, and joints become stiff and inelastic when they are not used regularly.
+Especially older people are at risk of losing mobility.
+Often, those affected find it difficult to manage otherwise simple daily tasks.
 For example, reaching for items on the top shelf or picking things up from the floor.
-Most people accept these limitations as wear and tear.
-But with the right training you can counteract the signs of aging.
-So if you don't train your muscles, ligaments and joints regularly, you'll quickly be surprised at the loss of range of motion.
-You quickly find yourself in a vicious circle, as you lose the joy of moving as your flexibility decreases and therefore become even more immobile.
+Most people accept these limitations as signs of wear and tear.
+However, with the right training, you can counteract the signs of aging.
+So, those who do not regularly train their muscles, ligaments, and joints quickly wonder about the loss of range of motion.
+One quickly falls into a vicious cycle, as decreasing joint flexibility leads to a loss of joy in movement, making one even less mobile.

 Exercises:

-With your back upright, can you lift one arm to the side and grab the back of your head with your hand?
+Can you lift one arm to the side with a straight back and touch your hand to the back of your head?
 It's best to try this with both arms.

-If you can't do it, lift your arm up over the side several times and then slowly let it fall again.
+If you can't do it, raise your arm several times vigorously over the side upwards and then let it fall slowly back down.
 Gradually increase the height and width of the exercise and repeat the exercise 10 times on each side.

 Lower spine

-Can you bend your knee while sitting, then press it towards your shoulder with both hands, lower your head and bend backwards in the small of your back?
+Can you bend your knee while sitting, then press with both hands towards your shoulder, lowering your head and arching your back backwards?
 Test this on both sides.

-Can you lift your leg while sitting and stretch your lower leg horizontally forward 10 times with your back and abdominal muscles tense?
+Can you lift your leg while sitting with your back and abdominal muscles tense and stretch your lower leg horizontally forward 10 times?
 Test this on both sides.

 Size

-See whether you can stretch one arm over your head while standing with your legs wide apart and bend your upper body to both sides without moving forward or backward.
+See if they can stretch one arm over their head while standing with their legs spread apart and bend their upper body to both sides without swaying forward and backward.

-While sitting, with your stomach and back muscles tense, can you stretch both legs horizontally and hold them up for three seconds?
+"Can you sit with your abdominal and back muscles tense, extend both legs horizontally in front of you, and hold them up for three seconds?"

 ankles

-While standing, with your hands on the back of the chair, can you lift both heels so high that only the balls of your feet and toes are touching the floor?
+Can you do it standing, while supporting yourself with your hands on the back of the chair, lifting both heels high enough that only your balls of your feet and toes touch the ground?

 Leg and abdominal muscles

-Try cycling while lying on your back on the floor (preferably on an exercise mat) with your legs in the air 20 times without getting out of breath.
+Try lying on your back on the floor (preferably on an exercise mat) and cycling with your legs in the air 20 times without getting out of breath.